Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 The real key to the dish, however, was a type of fruit called a "Rhwk", the flesh of which was tart, sweet and not dissimilar to an apple in texture and culinary properties.
 Rhwk had long been a firm favourite of Kwmbwrw gastronomes, but Vedreg’s genius had been to recognise that the slimy fluid core of the fruit and the oily substance that protected its seed were acceptable matches for egg and butter respectively.

-The result was… a failure.
+The result was... a failure.
 An abject one.
 What the oven eventually belched out had turned out to be a monstrosity of black caramelized fruit sugars and a "pastry" substitute that fell apart at a suspicious glance.

 The second attempt had been marginally more successful.
 The third, practically intact.